kennytm/shary/README.md

 * Click on any item to copy or download it.
 * Click on "🗑️" to delete the entry.
+* Click on "🔳" to display QR code of short text or password content (not encrypted).

 The server address can be found by clicking "🧭" on the top-right.